jassics/learn-linux-commands/README.md

     * List contents of the current directory: `ls`
     * List with details (permissions, owner, size, date), including hidden files: `ls -la`
     * List in a human-readable format (e.g., KB, MB): `ls -lh`
+    * List in a human-readale format in time based sorted, showing latest at the bottom: `ls -lrth`
+    * Listing files recursively: `ls -R`

 ### `cd` - Change Directory
 * **What it does**: Navigates between directories.